KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 # Zenetism: The Emanative Path of Return

-## 25. Symbolic Syncretism — Decoding the Divine Across Traditions
+## 25. Symbolic Refractive Decoding — Decoding the Divine Across Traditions

 ### 25.1 Introduction — Decoding Myths as Metaphysical Maps